← Home

 In 2024, I ported Coreboot to an Intel N100 based home NAS, the AOOSTAR WTR-R1.

-With this port, I was able to achieve my original goal of reducing the idle power consumption from 8.4W to 5W, by enabling PCIe ASPM which was disabled on the vendor BIOS.
+With this port, I was able to achieve my original goal of reducing the idle power consumption from 8.4W to 5W, by enabling PCIe ASPM, which was not possible on the original BIOS.

 OpenRTX

-Together with Niccolò Izzo and Silvano Seva I founded OpenRTX: a Free and Open Source firmware for ham radios.
+In 2020, together with Niccolò Izzo and Silvano Seva, I created OpenRTX: a Free and Open Source firmware for ham radios.

 OpenWrt